 Amsterdamsche Football Club Ajax was formed in 1900 (the Ajax name was taken after a figure in Greek mythology).
 The distinguished white shirt with a broad red stripe was designed in 1911.

 It didn't take too long to assert some early success, which coincide with the arrival of Jack Reynolds at the club; save for two short breaks, the legendary Englishman managed the club from 1915 to 1947.
 During this time Ajax slowly grew into the role of the best club in the country, a process that culminated with their first golden era in the 30s.
-With Reynolds at the helm, Ajax claimed eight League titles and two KNVB Cups.
+With Reynolds at the helm, Ajax claimed eight League titles and two KNVB Cups (KNVB Beker is the name of the competition in Dutch).

 After a slight slump, Ajax returned to the football scene at around the same time professionalism was introduced to the Netherlands (1955).